 Originally billed as "The T.A.M.I.
 Show II" in preview hype, this concert sequel produced by Phil Spector (who also appears) and filmed at the Moulin Rouge Theater in Hollywood, CA features performances by Joan Baez, The Byrds, Ray Charles, Petula Clark, Bo Diddley, Donovan, The Lovin' Spoonful, David McCallum, Roger Miller, The Modern Folk Quartet, The Ronettes, Sky Saxon of the Seeds and Ike and Tina Turner.Written by

-This film belonged to a genre of films that began in the mid 60s that were actually stage productions broadcast on Closed Circuit TV and recorded on Kinescope for theater distribution.
-These films also included the heralded The T.A.M.I.
-Show (1964) as well as the theatrical 2nd version of 'Harlow (1965/II)' starring Carol Lynley.
+This film belonged to a genre that began in the mid -'60s that were actually stage productions broadcast on closed-circuit TV and recorded on Kinescope for theatrical distribution.
+These films included The T.A.M.I.
+Show (1964) and Harlow (1965).
 See more »

 3 of 4 people found this review helpful.

 Was this review helpful to you?